What to Pack for a Greenland Adventure

 — Helpful for carrying personal items, since the showers at Base Camp are located outside

 — Long Zodiac rides can dry out the eyes.

 - Hairdryer (optional)

-— Provided in guest rooms at the Hotel Reykjavik Marina and in many rooms at the Angmagssalik and Kulusuk hotels (or can be requested from the front desk).
+— Provided in guest rooms at the group hotel in Reykjavik and in many rooms at the Angmagssalik and Kulusuk hotels (or can be requested from the front desk).
 A hairdryer will also be available for use in the shower tent at camp.
 Please note, however, that there is only enough power to operate one hairdryer at a time.

 Header Credit: Melissa Scott